-The Mindful Breathing Laboratory at Mayo Clinic aims to improve well-being in chronic conditions through self-awareness, self-management and social awareness.
+The Mindful Breathing Laboratory at Mayo Clinic aims to improve well-being in chronic conditions through home-based rehabilitation, health coaching, self-awareness, self-management and social awareness.

 - Pulmonary rehabilitation before lung cancer resection.
-This project studies the effects on surgical outcomes of a simple program of pre-surgical rehabilitation that includes breathing awareness training, mindful exercises and inspiratory muscle training.
+This project studied the effects on surgical outcomes of a simple program of pre-surgical rehabilitation that included breathing awareness training, mindful exercises and inspiratory muscle training.
 (NIH, National Cancer Institute RO1)

 - Identifying therapeutic targets to deal with stress through mindfulness.
 This project aimed to identify the factors associated with improved stress management in a large cohort of Mayo Clinic employees in the Mindfulness-Based Stress Reduction program.